Mixed Breed Dogs

 About the Labernese

-The Labernese is a very large mixed breed dogs known for its outgoing nature and highly intelligent mind.
-Better suited to homes with space, the Labernese is an excellent choice for first-time dog owners.
+The Labernese is a cross between the Labrador Retriever and Bernese Mountain Dog.
+The Labernese is a large mixed breed dog known for being deeply loving with its family and friendly once acquainted.
+With a highly intelligent mind, better suited to homes with outdoor space, the Labernese is an excellent choice for first-time dog owners.
 Typically standing 24 to 28 inches and weighing 65 to 110 pounds, this breed has a life expectancy of 6 to 12 years, making it a devoted companion for the right family.

 Originally classified within the Mixed Breed Dogs group, the Labernese brings a distinct combination of traits that sets it apart.
 The Labernese is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the Labernese loves being close to its people and forms strong bonds with every member of the household.